What is International Child Abduction?

 - Each of the following applies:

-a.
 The child objects to being returned; and

 b.
 The child’s objection shows a strength of feeling beyond the mere expression of a preference or of ordinary wishes;

 c.
-The child has attained an age and a degree of maturity at which it is appropriate to take into account his or her views;
+The child has attained an age and a degree of maturity at which it is appropriate to take into account his or her views; or

 - The return of the child would not be permitted by the fundamental principles of Australia relating to the protection of Human Rights and Fundamental Freedoms.